 Exit (BOU.exi) Describes the process of leaving a position.

-Appeal (BOU.exit.app) Defines the process to appeal an involuntary termination of a position.

 Control (BOU.exi.con) Specifies the control mechanism by which eligible actors leave a position.

 Order (BOU.exi.con.ord) Establish an order or hierarchy for deciding who exits a position.